mongodb/mongodb-atlas-cli/CONTRIBUTING.md

 - `--booleanFlag`: this flag represents a boolean and it sets the related variable to true when the flag is used, false otherwise.
 Example: `--force`
 - `--flagName value1,value2,..,valueN`: you will also find flags that accept a list of values.
 This type of flag can be very useful to represent data structures as `--role roleName1@db,roleName2@db` or `--privilege action@dbName.collection,action2@dbName.collection`.
 As shown in the examples, the standard format used to represent data structures consists of splitting the first value with the second one by at sign `@` and the second value with the third one by a full stop `.`.
-We do not go deeper than the third value, we use configuration files for complex data structures (see [mongocli atlas cluster create](https://github.com/mongodb/mongocli/blob/f2e6d661a3eb2cfcf9baab5f9e0b1c0f872b8c14/internal/cli/atlas/clusters/create.go#L235)).
+We recommend using configuration files for complex data structures that require more than three values (see [mongocli atlas cluster create](https://github.com/mongodb/mongocli/blob/f2e6d661a3eb2cfcf9baab5f9e0b1c0f872b8c14/internal/cli/atlas/clusters/create.go#L235)).

 ### Third Party Dependencies